NetStriKerX/NetStriKerX/README.md

 # 💫 About Me:
-A highly motivated Full Stack Developer with a strong foundation in web development technologies gained from TechUp.
-Skilled in front-end and back-end development, and database management.
-Possess excellent analytical and problem-solving skills.
-Passionate about creating user-friendly and responsive websites that meet business requirements.
-As a former Math Teacher, I have experience in delivering instruction in a clear and concise manner to improve understanding and knowledge retention.
+A highly motivated Full Stack Developer with expertise in web development technologies and tools.
+Skilled in front-end and back-end development as well as database management.
+Passionate about creating user-friendly and responsive websites which essential for business performance.
+As a former Math Teacher, analytical and problem-solving skills are always intensely developed.
+Furthermore, the experience in communication and delivering knowledge and skills to others are top strenghts.

 Portfolio : https://symphonious-blini-a12c43.netlify.app/ (Not Completed)